 9.6 Other land mobile systems

 Over the years, the development of better electronic equipment has allowed the channel spacing employed by the land mobile radio service to be decreased.
 Because of the need for backward compatibility, however, most of the land mobile radio services cannot take full, immediate advantage of the increased spectrum use for narrower channels.
 For example, legacy equipment does not have the capability to tune to the interstitial channels.
 Moreover, transition of these services from analogue to digital modulation techniques, which can support a more flexible and efficient use of the spectrum, has been difficult because of the backward compatibility requirement.
 SDR could facilitate this transition in channelization and modulation schemes in the land mobile radio service.
 By being able to switch modulation/detection schemes, to switch frequencies and bandwidths of operation, and possibly sense the characteristics of received signals and to institute actions based on these characteristics, SDR could operate in this transitional environment.

-10 Technology aspects related to IMT-2000
+10 Technology aspects related to IMT systems

-IMT-2000 and systems beyond IMT-2000 may demand an extremely wide diversity of functionality and spectral flexibility, and may technically stretch the SDR technology to the limits of scientific knowledge.
+IMT systems may demand an extremely wide diversity of functionality and spectral flexibility, and may technically stretch the SDR technology to the limits of scientific knowledge.

 As shown in Fig. 4, system update, smooth handover, roaming, interoperability, high speed switching, miniaturization, and low power consumption are important areas in which SDR is may be a means to realize cost effectiveness.